DOCS

 This new law consists of 26 articles that are intended to regulate ecommerce transactions and protect consumers from fraud and deception.

-Who does the law affects
+Who the law affects

 Businesses are required at a minimum to provide the following information on their website:

-2. Service provider’s address, unless registered with one of the e-shops authentication entities
+2. The service provider's address, unless registered with an e-shop authentication entity

-3. Service provider’s contact information
+3. The service provider's contact information

-5. Other information specified by the regulation
+5. Any other information specified by the regulations

 The service provider must provide a statement to the consumer that clarifies the terms and conditions of the contract to be concluded.
 This statement needs to include the following: